tj314/ppds-seminars/README.md

 1. [Seminar 2](seminar2): Sources containing some solutions to the Fibonacci problem, the dining philosophers problem and the tree barrier.
 Also contains the template for the assignment.

 ## Overview of the 2025 lectures
+Lecture 7 requires `numba` and `cuda-python` modules along with CUDA toolkit installed on the system.

 1. [Lecture 1](lecture1): Some example programs to test the programming environment.
+8. [Lecture 8](lecture8): CUDA Programming with Numba.